You are ready to learn how to start an email list?

 2. Become Familiar With An Email Service Provider (ESP)

 There are a lot of email service providers that are free and are paid.
 Which one is the best for you?
 I suggest using ConvertKit for new bloggers.
 Let me tell you why.

 ConvertKit has automations to help you grow your blog.
 This is another BEST feature!
 What this means is that you can create a free email course or deliver multiple freebies or have a welcome series or an automated sales funnel – to help you grow your blog.

 3. Create an Optin Freebie

-How do you start getting people to sign up your email list?
+How do you start and email and get people to sign up?
 Sure, you can ask your mom and your mom can ask her friends and so and so on.
 But, don’t you want readers from your blog to sign up instead?
 Those that WANT to learn from you?

 To do that, you need to offer them an incentive.